It's been around since 2000 but what exactly does the term 'Armed Forces Covenant' mean?

 The Armed Forces Covenant is used to measure whether the government, and country in general, is doing enough to support members of the armed forces, be it through adequate safeguards, rewards, or compensation.

 It is not, however, enshrined by law - which would allow British service personnel to sue the state for breaches of it.
-According to The Guardian:
+According to some media reports:

 "It is an informal understanding, rather than a legally enforceable deal, but it is nevertheless treated with great seriousness within the services."